-Spoiler alert – Milford Sound and a cruise through the sound has to be top of everyone’s list.
-You can take a day trip from Queenstown – the adventure capitol of New Zealand.
+Spoiler alert – Milford Sound and a New Zealand cruise through the sound has to be top of everyone’s list.
+You can take a day trip from Queenstown – the adventure capital of New Zealand.

 Now this South Island New Zealand Itinerary is perfect for those traveling from the North Island from Wellington to Picton via the ferry.
 This is the only way to get to the South Island if you aren’t flying there.
 If you are flying into Christchurch of Queenstown you can start the itinerary there and work your way around the island.

 New Zealand south island itineraries